werna13/20170302GEO4012/README.md

 # Adam Pearce

-I am doing a msaters thesis on Reaction Kinetics of Acid Generating Rocks
+I am doing a masters thesis on Reaction Kinetics of Acid Generating Rocks